gvwilson/sdxpy/src/binary/index.md

 However,
-when Python loads text into memory, it converts the variable-length encoding to a fixed-length encoding, i.e., uses exactly the same number of bytes for each character.
+when Python loads text into memory, it converts the variable-length encoding to a fixed-length encoding, with the same number of bytes per character.
 This allows it to jump directly to any character in the string in constant time, which a computer scientist would say is \\( O(1) \\).